tweetledee/tweetledee/README.md

 ## Recent Changes
   - <b>0.3.0</b> : You can now access Tweetledee from the command line locally or remotely via SSH and pipe the output to any application.
 Data is returned via the standard output stream when you access files with a terminal.
 Tweetledee will parse the parameters as standard command line switches.
 For single character parameters use short switches <code>-q</code> and for multiple character parameters use long switches <code>--user</code>.
- - This feature requires PHP 5.3 or higher
  - <b>0.2.9</b> : Added Twitter user lists RSS feeds <code>listsrss.php</code>, JSON <code>listsjson.php</code>, pretty printed JSON <code>listsjson_pp.php</code>

 ## In the Pipeline